samwelmagaiwa/backend/DEPLOYMENT_UBUNTU_INTERNAL.md

 ## 10) Queues (important for notifications)
 Some notifications/listeners implement `ShouldQueue`.
 Ensure queue worker runs.

+If your app does not use queues, you can skip this section.

 ### 10.1 Choose queue driver
 In `backend/.env`: